Eat less sugar during the holidays

 Bad habits aren't your fault

-It's not true that change is impossible, or that there's something wrong with you, or that you're falling short.
+Change is impossible.
+And it's not true that there's something wrong with you, or that you're falling short.
 You merely need a different approach.

 It starts with the ground floor - what's behind eating too much sugar.
-There's something so tender underneath this 'bad habit' that's driving you nuts.
+There's something so tender underneath this habit that's driving you nuts.

 We all have times when we feel stressed, overwhelmed or like we don't have what we need.
 We can feel lost, uncertain, and insecure.